zebullax/nooblink/README.md

 ## Bug 🐛

 ## Timeline ⌛
+- Now - Pausing to work on P3385 implementation :/
 - 04/07 - Fix symbol names
 For section type symbols, we have to (unless I'm wrong) go back to the section header definition using the `symbol.sectionHeaderIndex()`, then use classic way to get the name for that section...
 The string table linked to via `sh_link` from the `symtab` section header is useless for those.